- Latin America

 How long have you been teaching English in France and how long do you plan to stay?

-Five months; until they kick me out (ha).
+I have been teaching English in Paris for five months; I will continue until they kick me out (ha).

 How did you secure your English teaching job in France?